 Repeat business proves only one thing: the absence of a better choice.

-Repeat business isn't loyalty, it's just habit and poor selection.
+Repeat business isn't loyalty, it's just habit and a lack of alternatives.
 Repeat business is less about what you offer and more about what your competitors are not offering.
 But they can change that in a heartbeat.

 Customer loyalty is something different altogether.
 Loyalty is a tolerance for disappointment and a resistance to temptation.

-The only way to know if a repeat customer is a loyal customer is:
+The only way to know if a repeat customer is a loyal customer:

 a) you screw up, fix it, and they come back; or